AIPS HELP file for VLARUN in 31DEC25

 ABS(SLFCAL) specifies how many cycles of self-cal to do.

 This option should be used with EXTREME care.
-Care should be taken that
+Care should be

-input PHAINT is taken as the solution interval, which in most cases will
+Note that the input PHAINT is taken as the solution interval,

-be an invalid assumption
+which in most cases will be an invalid assumption

 !!
 USE OF SLFCAL BY NOVICES IS HIGHLY DISCOURAGED. !!